-Teresa Bicknell, EdD - Associate Dean
+Teresa Bicknell, EdD - Dean, Carter & Moyers School of Education

 The Initial Teacher Licensure Undergraduate Handbook is to provide the candidate pursuing the program of study in initial teacher licensure, while obtaining a baccalaureate degree, familiarity with program policies and procedures and to ensure compliance with all standards and directives relevant to initial teacher licensure.
 Regular mandatory conferences with assigned faculty advisors will guide candidates toward successful completion of the Teacher Education Program in a timely manner.